-The MD-300's μ P-T microprocessor continually monitors unit performance and makes adjustments to pre-programmed parameters automatically.
-Troubleshooting is simplified with built-in alarm codes to alert the driver to take corrective action before a problem develops.
+The KD-II SR's μ P-T microprocessor continually monitors unit performance and makes adjustments to pre-programmed parameters automatically.
+Troubleshooting is simplified with 40 built-in alarm codes to alert the driver to take corrective action before a problem develops.
 Diagnosis is fast and complete.

-The clutch engages fully at 900 ± 100 rpm on engine operation, constantly turning the compressor and fans at both high and low speed.
+For units manufactured prior to April 1997, the clutch engages fully at 900 ± 100 rpm on engine operation, constantly turning the compressor and fans at both high and low speed.
+For units manufactured after April 1997, the clutch engages at 600 ± 100 rpm.